As discussed in an interview with Refinery29, Dr. Norman Rowe says:

 “A lot of people go in there and cut those ducts and it releases the nipple, but what I’ve found to be an issue with that is, one, you have a scar on your nipple, and two, you may lose the ability to breastfeed,” he says, though he acknowledges that many people with inverted nipples aren’t able to breastfeed to begin with.
 His approach?
 “I numb up the nipple, then I pull it out and put a piercing at the base, which keeps the nipple out.
 You leave that piercing in for about three months and after that, those ducts have been stretched and you can remove the piercing without the nipple inverting, and usually, with sensitivity intact.”

 Schedule My Consultation

-If you’re ready to schedule an inverted nipple correction or simply want to learn more about the procedure, Dr. Rowe can give you the answers and reassurance you need to make the decision that’s right for you.
+If you’re ready to schedule an inverted nipple correction or simply want to learn more about the procedure, our doctors can give you the answers and reassurance you need to make the decision that’s right for you.
 To schedule your private consultation, call 212-628-7300.